Finland, Sweden move ahead toward possible NATO membership

 Russia’s invasion of Ukraine on Feb.
 24 triggered a surge in support for joining NATO in the two traditionally militarily non-aligned Nordic countries, with polls showing a majority of respondents willing to join the alliance in Finland and supporters of NATO in Sweden clearly outnumbering those against the idea.

-Finland, a country of 5.5 million, shares the EU's longest border with Russia, a 1,340-kilometer (833-mile) frontier.
+Finland, a country of 5.5 million, shares the E.U.’s longest border with Russia, an 833-mile frontier.
 Sweden has no border with Russia.

 Russia, for its part, has warned Sweden and Finland against joining NATO, with officials saying it would not contribute to stability in Europe.
 Officials said Russia would respond to such a move with retaliatory measures that would cause “military and political consequences” for Helsinki and Stockholm.
 One of Russian President Vladimir Putin’s reasons for invading Ukraine was that the country refused to promise that it would not join NATO.